ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 in the test harness (facades, actions, wrappers, etc.), it is useful to know where to find the code.

-The test harness files are organized in the following way:
+The test harness files are organised in the following way:

 -  Facades have to be added in the :py:mod:`~ska_integration_test_harness.facades` folder